dgnsrekt/aw-crud/README.md

-# aw-crud
+# Aw, crud!
-various crud applications.
+A variety of CRUD applications.